Temecula massacre

-The Temecula massacre took place in December 1846 east of present-day Temecula, California, United States.
+The Temecula Massacre took place in December 1846 east of present-day Temecula, California, United States.
 It was part of a series of related events in the Mexican–American War.
 A combined force of Californio militia and Cahuilla Indians attacked and killed an estimated 33 to 40 Luiseño Indians.
 The Mexican authorities in California took the military action in retaliation for the Indians' killing 11 Californio lancers, in what was called the Pauma Massacre.

 Background

 In a conflict that was part of the Mexican–American War, in the Battle of San Pasqual on December 6, 1846, Andrés Pico led a force of Californios against the United States.
-Soon after, a small group of the Mexican/Californio lancers requisitioned horses from the Pauma band for the war.
+Soon after, a small group of the Mexican/Californio lancers stole horses from the Pauma band for the war.
 The Luiseño Indians murdered the eleven Californios from Pico's forces in retaliation, in what became known as the Pauma Massacre.
 When the Mexican General José María Flores in Los Angeles learned about this challenge to Mexican authority, he sent José del Carmen Lugo from San Bernardino with a force of men to capture and execute the tribal leaders responsible.